lucasaleixo/forkify/README.md

 # forkify
-A project to practice OOP and asynchronous JS
+A project to practice OOP using the MVC architecture and asynchronous JS